 The sun had started its descent into the Atlantic Ocean and its orange glow spilled across the horizon for as far as the eye could see.
 Crickets began scissoring their legs and the calming resonance soothed their minds.
-The tension in their bodies, their clenched jaws and churning stomachs which, just a few moments before, wound them up so tightly they thought they might snap, started trickling away as they breathed in the soft, aromatic air.
+The tension in their bodies, which just a few moments before felt so tightly wound up they thought they might snap, started trickling away as they breathed in the soft, aromatic air.

 ‘There may be a lot for us to do, Tommy, but just look at that!
 Nobody mentioned we had a view.
 I don’t know about you, but I can see us sitting out here in the evenings and sampling our latest vintage for many years to come.’